 How to Visit Malbork Castle: the Biggest Castle in the World

 One of my favourite things about travel is how you can end up loving places you may have never even heard of before and that was exactly what happened during our visit to Malbork Castle.
 We didn't expect our travels in Poland to take us to so many beautiful cities and we were even more surprised to hear that we would have the chance to visit the largest (by surface area) castle in the world.
-Our day was inexpensive, uncomplicated and a lot of fun so we'd definitely recommend this as a day trip and have gathered everything you need to know about how to visit Malbork Castle on a budget.
+Our day was inexpensive, uncomplicated and a lot of fun so we'd definitely recommend this as a day trip from Gdansk and have gathered everything you need to know about how to visit Malbork Castle on a budget.

 My last visit to a castle in Europe was Neuschwanstein Castle in Germany.
 The castle grounds and exterior where really beautiful (like fairy tale beautiful!) but our group tour of the interior felt rushed, was very crowded and wasn't cheap.
 After that experience, I was slightly hesitant about visiting another castle especially since Wes and I aren't exactly crazy about castles to begin with.
 But as our travels in Poland brought us closer to Gdansk, we were hearing more and more about Malbork Castle.
 The photos intrigued us as did the fact that it is the largest castle in the world.
 I'm glad we went because we had a really enjoyable time and learned more about the history of Poland throughout our castle tour.
-In total, we each spent under$20 CAD for this day trip which included our train tickets and the castle admission and, since sharing is caring, we're sharing our budget tips on how to visit Malbork Castle.
+In total, we each spent under$20 CAD for this day trip (2016) which included our train tickets and the castle admission and, since sharing is caring, we're sharing our budget tips on how to visit Malbork Castle without a tour.

 We made a YouTube video about our visit to Malbork Castle and it's safe to say that Wes and I knew nothing about the Teutonic Order or the history of the castle before arriving.
 In case you're planning to visit, let me give you a really brief summary of the importance of this castle: